 You will be allowed for permanent residency status if you:

-Have resided in Japan for at least a period of 10 years.
+Must have resided in Japan for at least a period of 10 years.

 But if you get married a Japanese national, you can apply for a permanent residency after living at least 3 years in the country.

-Have a valid visa during the entire application process.
+Must have a valid visa during the entire application process.

 You cannot get a permanent residency if your previous visa has expired or you have overstayed in Japan.